Forge-Media/teamspeak-bot/README.md

 ### Setup Plugins
 ----
-__Plugin Admin Groups__
+__createClan__
 Please make sure to add Server Group ID numbers which allow users to use the `!createClan` command, in __createClan.js__
 ```javascript
 const owners = [14, 23];
 ```
 ----
-__Channel Templating__
+__createClan Channel Template__

-Only edit this if you need to make changes to the channel-template the bot uses when creating channels.
+Only edit this file __plugins/contrib/channel.js__ if you need to make changes to the channel-template the bot uses when creating channels.
 One such change may be the naming-scheme used for the parent channel, by changing: `"[cspacer123] ★ " + name + " ★"`
 ```javascript
 this.name = parent == null ? "[cspacer123] ★ " + name + " ★" : name;
 ```